 Is there an offset for social security disability-dependent benefits?
 Yes, dependent benefits constitute benefits from a collateral source.
 However, auxiliary benefits are those benefits received by widows and survivors for reasons unrelated to a disability.
 For example, if an employee was a spouse or dependent of a deceased individual, the employee will receive social security benefits because of his or her status as a surviving widow or surviving dependent.
 These benefits are known as auxiliary benefits and are not being received as a result of a disability and therefore, cannot be used to offset the carrier’s liability.

+Navigating these rules and understanding the nuances can be complicated, and this is where a Social Security Disability Lawyer can provide valuable guidance and clarity.
 Also, note that the offset only applies to an employee or dependents who are receiving social security disability benefits related to the workplace accident, and not for other conditions.
+If you have questions or need further insight into how these rules apply to your situation, consulting with a Social Security Disability Lawyer is recommended.

 As demonstrated in this article, the rules pertaining to benefits are complex.
 If you have suffered a work-related injury, contact us at the LaBovick Law Group to see what benefits you may be entitled to.
 We provide free consultations where we will review the facts of your case to determine the right course for you.
 Call us today at (561) 625-8400 for your free evaluation.